tlaitinen/yesod-dsl/README.md

 ## Generated files

-Due to the GHC stage restriction considering template Haskell, the code generator generates three files that constitute a Yesod subsite: Handler/ModuleName.hs, Handler/ModuleName/Enums.hs, and Handler/ModuleName/Internal.hs.
+Due to the GHC stage restriction, the code generator generates three files that constitute a Yesod subsite: Handler/ModuleName.hs, Handler/ModuleName/Enums.hs, and Handler/ModuleName/Internal.hs.
 For the example above, the result is following: